Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 • Meals as per itinerary

-• Entrance to the Elephant Orphanage and Giraffe Sanctuary
+• David Sheldrick Elephant Orphanage and Giraffe Centre entrance fees

 • Nairobi city tour